iiasa/ixmp/doc/file-io.rst

 File formats and input/output
 *****************************

-In addition to the data management features provided by :doc:`api-backend`, ixmp is able to write and read :class:`TimeSeries` and :class:`Scenario` data to and from files.
+In addition to the data management features provided by :doc:`api-backend`, ixmp is able to write and read :class:`.TimeSeries` and :class:`.Scenario` data to and from files.
 This page describes those options and formats.

 Time series data